Being a Good Dad Starts With Being a Good Husband

 — Psalm 145:8

 Grace does not pretend the past didn’t happen.
-It meets us where we are and invites us forward.
+It meets us where we are and invites us to move forward.

 It is never too late to begin loving your wife well.

 You may not be able to undo everything, but you can choose what comes next.
-You can apologize without qualifying it.
+You can apologize without qualification.
 You can listen without defending yourself.
-You can begin showing up differently—not perfectly, but intentionally.
+You can begin showing up differently, not perfectly, but intentionally.

 Those choices matter more than we realize.

-A father who owns his failures and works to repair them teaches his children something powerful: that love doesn’t disappear when things go wrong.
-That relationships can be restored.
-That humility is stronger than stubbornness.
+A father who owns his failures and works to repair them teaches his children something powerful: that love doesn’t disappear when things go wrong, that relationships can be restored, and that humility is stronger than stubbornness.

 Faithfulness that starts late is still faithfulness.

 Our timelines do not limit God.
-He works with repentance, not perfection.
-And the quiet work of loving your wife today right now can still reshape your home, your family, and the legacy you leave behind.
+He works through repentance, not perfection.
+And the daily work of loving your wife today can still reshape your home, your family, and the legacy you leave.

 That lesson stays with them.